 WHY ARE WE SELLING?

-If I were reading this information that sounds pretty exciting with multiple opportunities for business, family and employees, I would ask then why are you selling?
+If I were reading this information that sounds pretty exciting with multiple opportunities for business, family and employees, I would ask then why are we then selling?
 Our daughter and her family live 150 miles away.
-Our youngest grandson who is almost 3 years old has a rare genetic disorder and has already been diagnosed as being a "Special Needs" child who will require a substantial amount of assistance and therapy to be able to learn functional capabilities.
-Because of the special care he receives, our daughter is unable to move closer to us, therefore; we are moving to help our daughter and grandson by passing along the incentive to purchase at considerably less than the market rates for a more timely sale.
+Our youngest grandson who just turned 3 years old on January 12th has a rare genetic disorder and has already been diagnosed as being a "Special Needs" child who will require a substantial amount of assistance and therapy to be able to learn functional capabilities.
+Because of the special care he receives our daughter spends up to 30 hours per week in various therapy sessions and is unable to move closer to us, therefore; we are moving to help our daughter and grandson by passing along the incentive to purchase at considerably less than the market rates for a more timely sale.

 Potential 650 sq. ft. apartment or living area